 This policy does not apply to any information we collect from you in relation to any of our grants or our grant making process.

-We also collect information where you consent for other organisations to share information they hold on you with us, and where other organisations lawfully share your information with us.
+-We also collect information where you consent to other organisations sharing information they hold on you with us, and where other organisations lawfully share your information with us.

 We use the information we collect for the following purposes: